openstack/neutron/HACKING.rst

 without the patch and passes with the patch.

 All unittest classes must ultimately inherit from testtools.TestCase.
-In the Quantum test suite, this should be done by inheriting from quantum.tests.base.BaseTestCase.
+In the Neutron test suite, this should be done by inheriting from neutron.tests.base.BaseTestCase.

 All setUp and tearDown methods must upcall using the super() method. tearDown methods should be avoided and addCleanup calls should be preferred.